 “To watch finished, polished scenes is mind-blowing: to see an auteur’s vivid dream of something I built with sentences and paragraphs is an astonishing gift,” shares Doerr.
 “The series is absolutely gorgeous to look at – from the opening, with all the leaflets falling from the sky, to the montage of Marie-Laure’s father building her a scale model of Saint-Malo, it repeatedly took my breath away.”

 All The Light We Cannot See spent more than 200 weeks on The New York Times best-seller list.
-It has sold more than 5.7 million copies in North America and 9.5 million internationally.
+It’s sold more than 5.7 million copies in North America and 9.5 million internationally, with Levy describing it as “both timeless and timely, unabashedly human and emotional.”